algotradingsoc/generative_modelling/README.md

 ---

-## ToDos
+## Research Proposal

-Initial review of time series generative modelling implementing some key baselines for our future work to be compared against.
+1) Initial review of time series generative modelling implementing some key baselines for our future work to be compared against.